Game Theory

 Section titled “Cheating, Secrecy, And Transgression”Jiang’s game theory is not morally neutral in a comfortable way.
 Some lectures ask what happens when winning requires breaking the visible game.

 In the taboo lecture, he presents the harsh thought experiment: if everyone plays alone, the best way to win is to cheat by coordinating.
-But visible coordination starts an arms race, so the winning coordination must be hidden.
+Visible coordination starts an arms race, so the winning coordination must be hidden.
 Cheating must become secret coordinationLoading source trail.
-The World Game lecture later gives the bureaucratic version: a faction that wants to cheat inside a hierarchy must solve secrecy, trust, and coordinationLoading source trail.
+The World Game lecture gives the bureaucratic version: a faction that wants to cheat inside a hierarchy must solve secrecy, trust, and coordinationLoading source trail.

 The disturbing claim is that transgression can solve trust.
 If a group crosses a forbidden line together, each member becomes punishable with the others.
 The breach creates dependence.
 In this form, game theory connects to taboo as a control surface: the taboo is not only a moral limit; it can become the mechanism that binds the group after it is broken.